Sudhishna/Juniper_Cloud_Providers/Apple_ZTPO/README.md

 6. The Entire ZTPO Process communicates with the GUI to give live updates.
 And the progress will be shown as below.
 	![Alt text](/Apple_ZTPO/img/GUILiveProgress.jpg "GUI Live Progress")

+( #### NOTE: The images represent the GUI that will be built.
+Once the GUI is built, it will be replaced by the actual snapshots).